wodny/aqi/Readme.md

 a bit -- I suppose it may be due to a different averaging method or [conversion][8] between ug/m3 and ppm method.

-Further investigation is required to clarify how [aqicn.org][3] estimates levels of chemicals not monitored at a particular station.
-Specifically, if it is an average of other data from WIOŚ.

 ## WIOŚ stations

 |    Warszawa   | PM2.5 | PM10  | O3 | NO2 | SO2 | CO |